DMOs & CVBs: Trip Planning and Destination Experts

 Performance opportunities: From parades to parks, reps could help identify unforgettable opportunities and provide lists of potential venues for your group.

-Behind-the-scenes: Many DMOs and CVBs assist in creating experiences that go beyond the show—educational workshops and master classes, tours of facilities, and meeting or Q&A with theater professionals.
+Behind-the-scenes: Many DMOs/CVBs assist in creating experiences beyond the show—educational workshops and master classes, facilities tours and meeting theater professionals.